Oriental Medicine Program

 3) HS 310 Chemistry (3 Credits)

-Financial Aid, Tuition & Scholarships
+Tuition & Scholarships

 New York College of Health Professions is committed to providing students in our Graduate School of Oriental Medicine with all necessary means to assist them in succeeding in school and in their goal of becoming holistic practitioners.
-We offer Financial Aid and Scholarships for all qualified students.
+We offer Scholarships for all qualified students.
 All students are provided with the option of installment plans to help with tuition payments.

 Clinical Education